Spontaneity

 I can hear the neighbor’s television(‘s sound).

-He can’t see very well with his right eye.
+He apparently can’t see very well with his right eye.

 Literally: As for him, his right eye can’t see very well.

-Another verb to note is える.
-It can show spontaneous thought.
-It can also show the ability of thought which can be seen as coming from ゆ or われる. 思える and 思われる are almost identical, but the only true difference between the two is that the former is felt to be more objective and the latter is felt to be more subjective.
+える indicates spontaneous thought and is rather synonymous with われる.
+The only true difference between the two is that the former is felt to be more objective and the latter is felt to be more subjective.

 I cannot/could not think of it as a good work.